 Certain elements like embalming fluid and vaults are prohibited, but there are also certain natural burial options that you won’t necessarily get with a traditional burial.
 For instance, natural burials allow you to grow flowers and other plants directly on the gravesite.
 Depending on your final resting place, there may also be some different rules and regulations for a natural burial.
 In these cases, it’s best to consult the cemetery directly to learn about the rules in your state.

-And just like with a traditional burial, you can easily pre-plan your natural burial by directly contacting the cemetery of your choice and making arrangements.
+And just like with a traditional burial, you can easily plan your natural burial by directly contacting the cemetery of your choice and making arrangements.

 Generally speaking, the cost of a natural burial does not differ greatly from a traditional burial.
 While a hand-dug grave is more expensive than a machine-dug grave, the lack of a burial vault and embalming usually means that the prices even out.
 As an example, a natural burial in Illinois will cost roughly $5,500 for all services and products.
+That can be compared to a traditional full-service burial, which could cost roughly $7,000 - $10,000 (national average).
 Please keep in mind that this is a rough estimate and that the cost of natural and traditional burials can differ greatly depending on your state.